mathyousee/powerapp-bookmarklet/readme.md

 # Legal

 All contents are provided under the MIT License.
+See LICENSE.txt for more information.

 All trademarks, service marks, trade names, and product names mentioned in this project and supporting documentation are the property of their respective owners.